m7mdrf3t/Vertix_try-on/README.md

-# Vertix Try-On
+# Mirrify

-A virtual try-on web application powered by Google AI Platform that allows users to see how clothing items would look on them by uploading person and product images.
+A virtual try-on web application powered by Creative spaces that allows users to see how clothing items would look on them by uploading person and product images.

 ## Features

-- 🎨 Virtual try-on using Google AI Platform
+- 🎨 Virtual try-on using Creative spaces
 - 📱 Responsive design with Tailwind CSS
 - 🔄 Real-time processing status
 - 📤 Drag & drop image upload